Brad Schneider: Personal life

 Schneider and his wife Julie live in Deerfield.
 They have two sons.
 His nephew, Aaron Regunberg, is a Democratic politician in Rhode Island.

+In 2012, the Chicago Tribune noted that Schneider billed himself as a small businessman, though "he has taken on few paying ventures in recent years".
 In 2013, Roll Call reported that Schneider was the 35th-wealthiest member of Congress.
 He ranked as the 34th-wealthiest member of Congress in 2014.
-In 2012, the Chicago Tribune noted that Schneider billed himself as a small businessman, though "he has taken on few paying ventures in recent years".
+The same year, Schneider changed his filing status in what Crain's Chicago Business described as "an apparent effort to keep his wealthy wife's income private."

-As part of the Jewish United Fund of Metropolitan Chicago, Schneider led twenty-five people on a mission (his tenth with JUF) to Israel.
+In 2013, as part of the Jewish United Fund of Metropolitan Chicago, Schneider led twenty-five people on a mission (his tenth with JUF) to Israel.
 He has also been involved with AIPAC and the Jewish Federation of Metropolitan Chicago.

-In 2014, Schneider changed his filing status in a manner to prevent having to disclose his wife's income.

 Schneider tested positive for COVID-19 on January 12, 2021, after sheltering in place during the U.S. Capitol attack.